Last updated 2 months ago

 A capital raise is when a company approaches existing and potential investors to ask for additional capital (money) in the form of either equity or debt.

-Equity raising is the process of raising capital through issuing new shares in the company.
-This allows the investor to take partial ownership in the business and unlike with debt, the funds raised do not have to be repaid.
+Equity raising is when a company raises funds by issuing new shares.
+This allows the investor to take partial ownership in the business and, unlike with debt, the funds raised do not have to be repaid.

 The price at which the shares are issued depends on a number of factors, including:

 Market conditions; and